blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Engineering/Electrochemical Engineering/Lithium-Ion Batteries.md

 - EC-PC-DMC (20%:20%:60% vol.)

 > [!NOTE]
-> Solid Electrolytes are different from the salt-solvent mixtures listed here.
+> In general, all *All Solid State Alkali Metal Batteries (ASSAMBs)* use *Solid Electrolytes (SEs)* which are different from the typical salt-solvent mixtures used by typical Li-Ion batteries.
 >
 > **Examples:** LGPS, LSPCl, LiSiPS, LSPCI/LiSiPS 3D Composite, Thio-LISICON, NASICON, PEGDE, Garnet, LiPON.
 More notes on them are (or will be added) in [[Details about Lithium Ion Electrolyte Materials]].
 ## Charging and Formation of Solid Electrolyte Interface